Handle Disconnects

 Both are totally valid solutions and choosing one will depend on your use case.
 In this tutorial, we will go with the latter.

-We will simply store each message in a database:
+First, let's persist the messages of our chat application.
+We will store each message in a database.

 import express from 'express';